 In an average year, over 600 American women are shot to death by an intimate partner, and many more are injured.

-Women in the U.S. are 16 times more likely to be killed with a gun than women in other high-income countries.
-Put another way, 90 percent of all women killed with guns in high-income countries in 2010 were from the United States.Grinshteyn E, Hemenway D. Violent death rates: The U.S. compared with other high-income OECD countries, 2010.
-The American Journal of Medicine.
-2016; 129(3): 266-273.
+Women in the U.S. are 25 times more likely to be killed by guns than women in other high-income countries.
+Put another way, 92 percent of all women killed with guns in high-income countries in 2015 were from the United States.Grinshteyn E, Hemenway D. Violent death rates in the US compared to those of the other high-income countries, 2015.
+Preventive Medicine.
+2019; 123: 20–26.
 In an average year in this country, over 600 women are shot to death by an intimate partner,Uniform Crime Reporting Program: Supplementary Homicide Reports (SHR), 2013-2017.
 Washington, D.C.: Department of Justice, Federal Bureau of Investigation.
 While the FBI SHR does not include data from the state of Florida for the years 2013 to 2017, Everytown obtained data directly from the Florida Department of Law Enforcement (FDLE) and included the reported homicides in the analysis.
 Whereas SHR includes both current and former partners in its relationship designations, FDLE does not include former partners.
 As a result, Florida's intimate partner violence data only includes current partners. and many more are injured.
 In fact, nearly one million American women alive today have been shot or shot at by an intimate partner.Sorenson SB, Schut RA.
 Nonfatal gun use in intimate partner violence: A systematic review of the literature.
 Trauma, Violence & Abuse.
 2016; 1524838016668589.
 And while domestic abuse of any kind is devastating, the mere presence of firearms makes a violent situation more likely to turn deadly.
 Research shows that access to a gun in a domestic violence situation makes it five times more likely that a woman will be killed.Campbell JC, Webster D, Koziol-McLain J, et al. Risk factors for femicide in abusive relationships: Results from a multisite case control study.
 American Journal of Public Health.
 2003; 93(7): 1089-1097.
 This type of violence disproportionately affects Black women, who are twice as likely to be fatally shot by an intimate partner than white women.Uniform Crime Reporting Program: Supplementary Homicide Reports (SHR), 2012-2016.
 Analysis includes homicides involving an intimate partner and a firearm, and compares the crude death rates for Black women (0.63 per 100,000) versus white women (0.34 per 100,000) (all ages included; Hispanic and non-Hispanic women included).

 Approximately 4.5M American women alive today have been threatened with a gun by an intimate partner.